Somoy73/TableNet/readme.md

 ![Tables Detected](icdar2019_test_tables.png)

-Some keynotes regarding the changes we had to made from the original repo:
+Some keynotes regarding the changes we had to make from the original repo:
 - Install required libraries following requirements.txt
     - Some of the libraries no longer exist or are backdated and threw an error.
     - I.e: Sklearn is now scikit-learn
     - Changed requirements.txt file to accommodate the changes in the library name.
-    - efficientnet_pytorch - was not mentioned in the requirements.txt however, is required to run the code.
+    - efficientnet_pytorch - was not mentioned in the requirements.txt however, it is required to run the code.
 - Running the Training:
     - Needed to change all the directories within the path_constants.py file to match that of our local drive.
 - Running the Tests: